dapogny/GDR-MOA-Course/README.md

 [GDR MOA annual days](http://gdrmoa.math.cnrs.fr/activites/journees-annuelles-2018-gdr-moa/)

+* See the syllabus file for an outlook of the course.

 * The slides of the lectures may be downloaded from the following [link](https://www.dropbox.com/s/vgijlc6mowud5ou/coursoptim.pdf?dl=0).

 * For any comment or suggestion, do not hesitate to contact the author!